public visiting times

 You are also welcome to wander around the pleasure gardens, originally established as a coniferous setting for the Hall in the 1720s.
 The grounds include the terraced lawns, the rose gardens, the azalea grove, and the leafy woodland.
 You can relax in the tranquil shade of the arbour and gaze across the lily pond at the majestic Wellingtonias that shelter the croquet lawn.

 Returning to the House, you can visit the Courtyard Garden and enjoy home-made teas in the spacious Refectory Gallery.
 Books and cards are also available.
 After visiting the Hall, why not visit the restored Hawkstone Historic Follies?
 The entrance is off the Hodnet/Weston Road.
 Originally part of the estate belonging to the Hall, the Follies are now under the separate ownership of the Hawkstone Park Hotel (Telephone: 01939 200611)

-Hawkstone Hall is open to the public in 2013 from Wednesday 14th – Bank Holiday Monday 26th August inclusive, from 1pm – 5pm.
-Admission to the House and Gardens is £6.00 for Adults and £2.25 for Children.
-Large Groups are invited to phone the Guest Mistress for a Guided Tour (Telephone 01630 685242 ext 241)
+Hawkstone Hall is open to the public in 2015 from Friday 14th –Thursday 27th August inclusive, from 1pm – 5pm daily.
+Admission to the House and Gardens is £6.00 for Adults and £2.25 for Children, concessions available on request.
+Large Groups are invited to phone the Guest Mistress for a Guided Tour.
+(Telephone 01630 685242 ext 241)